fairlearn/fairlearn/docs/user_guide/datasets.rst

 The cells below show basic summary statistics about the data, the data types of the columns, and the number of missing values.

-Note that the :func:`fairlearn.datasets.fetch_boston` function warns user by default that the dataset contains fairness issues.
+Note that the :func:`fairlearn.datasets.fetch_boston` function warns users by default that the dataset contains fairness issues.

 Setting :code:`warn=False` will turn the warning off.